 3 Reasons Why You Should Have a Parking Solution at Lease-Up

-Your community’s lease-up period is an important time.
+Your apartment community’s lease-up period is an important time.
 It can be exciting if you thrive on the pressure to create a brand for your community and fill it to occupancy, but there’s a lot that goes into it.
 How can you make parking an easy part of the lease-up process?
-There are several benefits to making sure you have an effective parking solution from the start.
+There are several benefits to making sure you have an effective parking management solution from the start.

 1. It’s easier to roll out a new parking program at the beginning